The

 So let’s do something radical: let me show you how to shut this down with actual good-faith debate.

-No personal opinions, no anecdotal takes like “I think,” “to me,” “it’s obvious."
+No personal opinions, no anecdotal takes like “in my experience,” or “to me, it’s obvious."
 No derailing questions.
 Evidence must be specific, verifiable, credible, and relevant.
 Just receipts, reasoning, and the bare-minimum literacy required to participate in public discourse—founded in critical thinking meets good ol’ fashioned empathy.
 We’re gonna return logical fallacies on loop back to the original point, with grounded, sane replies you can use.

 Consider this your cultural Grimmerie.
 A spellbook for surviving online and IRL.
 Choose your own adventure below.
 Follow the Yellow B*tch Road.*